rachelesmee/website/foss4guk2022local/keyworth.md

 ### Registration

 Please register via [the FOSS4GUK form](https://www.eventbrite.co.uk/e/foss4g-uk-local-2022-tickets-405826868087) (Deadline 10 November 2022).
-Numbers of delegates are required in order to plan catering.
-Lunch is not provided, but there is an on-site cafe.
-Please indicate in the "dietary requirements" section if you plan to buy lunch there on the day.
+Due to limitations on the room size, the number of delegates is limited to 25 on a first-come, first-served basis.
+If there is demand we will look to increase this closer to the time.
+Coffee and lunch will be provided; please indicate any dietary requirements on the form.

 The event is free to attend but we *strongly* encourage attendees (and/or their employers) to make a donation of £20 (more if you can afford or less if you can't) - see [here](https://uk.osgeo.org/foss4guk2022local/index.html#registration) for details.

-### Call for talks

-Delegates at the Keyworth venue are invited propose "Lightning Talks" via the [Call for Talks form](https://forms.gle/HfBkq5LSrDpCfp4G9) (Deadline: Sun 18th Sept 2022).
-These presentations will be offline and local-only.
-For more details see [here](https://uk.osgeo.org/foss4guk2022local/index.html#call-for-talks).

 ### Programme